A single visit to Brazil will not be sufficient to satisfy the most intrepid traveler's appetite!

 Northeast Brazil (Bahia, Recife & Fortaleza)

-Temperature will range between 28-31ºC (80-90ºF) throughout the year, however rainfall may be 2 or 3 times more during March - August, reaching a peak of 20cm (11 inches) or rain during June.
+The temperature will range between 28-31ºC (80-90ºF) throughout the year, however, rainfall may be 2 or 3 times more during March-August, reaching a peak of 20cm (11 inches) of rain during June.

 Southern Brazil (Florianopolis, Porto Alegre)

 This region (mostly along the Atlantic Coast) features a more temperate weather pattern, with four seasons, and cold winters.